mockko/livereload/README.md

 **[Screencast](http://blog.envylabs.com/2010/07/livereload-screencast/)** by Gregg Pollack at envylabs.com.

+**Email support:** support@livereload.com

 ## What's new?

+We are working on LiveReload 2.0 that is a native Mac app (Windows some time later too), doesn't require installing any Ruby gems and supports automatic compilation of CoffeeScript, HAML, SASS, LESS, Stylus and Jade.
+It will be a paid update and will be distributed via the Mac App Store.
+Alpha version is available at http://livereload.com (beware! it's really just an alpha!)

+Version 1.x will remain available and free.

+We are also now providing email support for both paid (2.0 alpha) and free (1.x) versions of LiveReload.
+Say hi by emailing support@livereload.com.

 1.6: Configurable host & port, no-extension pure-html/js cross-browser version (see `example/xbrowser.html`, more docs coming soon), many small bug fixes.